Outer Banks 20

-Plan sheets only no templates.
-For a detailed look at the construction without the commitment of the templates we’ll send you all of the plan sheets for the build.
-These do not include a table of offsets or dimensions for frames or bulkheads but does include construction plan, jig plan dimensions and interior layout and details.
+Sample plan sheets only no templates.
+For a detailed look at the construction without the commitment of the templates we’ll send you a selection of plan sheets printed in a reduced 11×17.
+These include construction and profile plan, jig plan dimensions and interior layout and details.
 A great gift for someone potentially interested in the boat!
-Deduct the cost of study plans from any future purchases such as the full size templates.
+Deduct the cost of study plans (less shipping) from the future purchase of a complete plans set (within 1 year).

 If you’re not interested in the kit options, this is what you need.
 All of the detailed construction plan sheets plus our full size mylar templates for transferring the parts directly to plywood.

 Our most basic Kit offering.
 This kit includes the plans AND mylar templates.
 Plywood parts include: CNC cut southern yellow pine keel/stem timbers ready for scarfing and laminating.
 CNC cut plywood bulkheads, frames, stringers, transom layers, chine flats, and bottom panels ready to join with finger scarfs.
 Also included are 7 sheets of 4mm okume for planking the topsides as well as the temporary frames CNC cut from 3/4″ birch plywood.

 Mylar templates are included for the parts not included in the jig kit.

 This option includes all the parts in the Jig kit PLUS: CNC cut deck, cabin sides, pilot house sides, cabin top, pilot house top, cockpit soles, cabin bunk tops, outboard well sides, and aft seat parts.
 Helm seat and bench seat parts area also included.
 Templates for the deck beams are also included cut in 1/4″ construction grade plywood for tracing onto solid stock or for making a laminating jig.